raymondworkshop/raymondworkshop.github.io/_posts/learning/2022-02-17-practical-thinking-skills.md

     - **live a life of continual improvement**  (learn from your mistakes)
-        + **need to deliberate before taking any action** for a better and more appropriate result
+        +  **deliberate before taking any action** for a better and more appropriate result

-        + **need to evaluate and seek further ways of improvement** after taking any action
+        + **evaluate and seek further ways of improvement** after taking any action

-        + **need to repeat the appropriate action and turn it into our habit**
+        + **repeat the appropriate action and turn it into our habit**

 ##### Immanuel knat - Moral values - right and wrong
-* categorical imperative
+* The moral law is categorical imperative
     - **thinking rationally** is the only thing that tells us what is right and wrong
-    - not god, not other people, not our gut feelings
+        + not god, not other people, not our gut feelings
     - **the sophisticated reasoning skills direct us to make the right choices in life**

 * how can we **use reason to know what is right**
     - Act only on "categorical imperative"  - **a universal law**
         + **an unconditional commitment**
         + avoid beging affected by any personal concerns or self-interests

-    - a genuinely morally good person **only if he acted unconditionally**
+    - **a genuinely morally good person only if he acted unconditionally**

+    -  **Treat others as you want to be treated**  as a goal
-    - being moral isn't easy, but it's not impossible, it's a matter of free choice
+        + being moral isn't easy, but it's not impossible, it's a matter of free choice

     - **need to know the intention of the agent** before you can make a fair moral judgment

 * how a moral life forms the core of a successful life
-    - **Treat others as you want to be treated**  as a goal

     - integrity and honesty  -  lying is always wrong
         + because lying couldn't be universalized as a moral right for everyone